 Here are the Okanagan’s top food festivals, events and cooking classes.

-So much food!
 Kelowna’s best wineries, breweries, restaurants, pastry chefs and cocktail revolutionists come out to celebrate our food scene.
-When I attended I was able to mingle with chef Vikram Vij so it is definitely an event for foodies.
+The first time I attended I was able to mingle with chef Vikram Vij so it is definitely an event for foodies.
 You can vote for your favourite dish, favourite drink and favourite pairing.
 It might be wise to share each dish with whomever you go with.
 I was so full by the end I wasn’t able to try it all!

 Held in Penticton each year people flock to taste craft beer accompanied by local food vendors like Brodo Kitchen, Burger 55 and Smoking Hot Donairs.
 Book your tickets and accommodations early lest you want to get left behind.
 Attendees are very passionate and proud of their festival.

 A recent addition to the Okanagan festival scene they are still perfecting and growing the GOBF.
 A weekend VIP pass will fetch you discounts at local taps, skip the line privileges, discounts at local music events and a swag bag at the main event.
-As with all these events, plan for long lines and get the VIP passes when applicable to save on time.
+As with all these events, plan for long lines and get the VIP passes when applicable to skip the line.

 Anytime is a good time to book a Joy Road Catering dinner and events.
 They offer Thursday and Sunday dinners throughout the summer but these events go fast with limited seating at the God’s Mountain Estate location overlooking Skaha Lake.
 Dana and Cam no longer own the company as they sold it to a couple now eagerly hosting dinner guests in an al fresco setting with dinners that are sure to be the best you’ve ever had!
-I love them so much I’m having them cater my wedding.
+I love them so much I had Joy Road cater my wedding.
 They are truly the best in the Okanagan.

 If you’re interested in attending the DEB Okanagan make sure you sign up or get a friend who is already a member to sponsor you.
 If you’re not sure what this worldwide phenomenon is I suggest you watch the movie.
 Otherwise, it is a tradition started by a few Frenchies where they all got together once a year at a mystery location, dressed in white and brought their own food for an al fresco dinner.
 Each year the location is different and kept a secret until the last minute.
 The tradition has since spread to major cities all over the world with millions of people participating.
 Not interested in cooking?
 You don’t have to bring your own food!
 When you register online before the event (after you receive the exclusive e-mail) you can purchase picnic baskets prepared by local restaurants and buy wine to await you at the mystery venue.

 A beloved tradition of mine provided that the heat doesn’t get to me before the wine does.
-Feast of Fields is a put on by a non-profit organization called Farm Folk City Folk.
+Feast of Fields is put on by a non-profit organization called Farm Folk City Folk.
 Each year a roaming feast is held at a local farm where local vendors are set up offering culinary treats while also creating awareness about the food grown and sold locally.
 It’s a way to connect the farmers to the food you eat whether it be in your kitchen or at your local restaurant.
 If the weather doesn’t bother you then you must join this roaming feast.
 It is my favourite foodie event in Kelowna!

 Featuring beer, whisky and spirits this festival has grown since it was first introduced as the Okanagan Food and Drink Festival in 2009.
 It has since adopted the Hopscotch festival name synonymous with the 18 year old festival that first began in Vancouver.
 If you can’t make the Hopscotch Kelowna festival in September you can try to catch the Hopscotch Vancouver in November.
 With 5000+ attendees make sure you book your accommodations well in advance!

 Held during harvest, fall is the perfect time to visit a winery in the Okanagan.
 The tourists are almost all gone, the vineyards are turning gorgeous colours as the grapes are harvested in the cool air.
-Check your favourite wineries for special events like Cedar Creek’s Starry Plates Winemaker’s Dinner beneath the stars.
+Check your favourite wineries for special events which mostly entail free wine tastings or special private dinners with ticket entry.

-I am cheating a little bit with this one and am labeling Sandrine’s classes in December for a special reason.
-In November and December you can learn how to make Bûche de Noël (Yule Logs) or take her chocolate course in time for Christmas celebrations.
-This is another Okanagan favourite of mine who will be making an appearance at my wedding with her amazing and authentic macarons.
+Sandrine’s classes are year round however, in November and December you can learn how to make Boûche de Noël (Yule Logs) or take her chocolate course in time for Christmas celebrations.
+This is another Okanagan favourite of mine made an appearance at my wedding with her amazing and authentic macarons.